 Insurer, Lawyer and Employer Access to Medical Records

 The confidentiality and protection of privacy of personal and medical information is of the utmost importance.
 While this practice supports the sharing of relevant medical information with insurers and employers in some circumstances , this can only be done with the informed written consent of the individual involved.

-The preference of the practice is to provide a confidential report to a requesting employer or insurer addressing specific queries about a patient’s medical history or clinical findings, where there is a valid reason for providing that information.
+Where this practice holds treatment records the preference is to provide a confidential report to a requesting employer or insurer addressing specific queries about a patient’s medical history or clinical findings, where there is a valid reason for providing that information.
 Such a report request should be accompanied by a request-specific consent signed by the patient that demonstrates that they understand the reasons and agree to provision of the report.
 The cost of the report will be borne by the requesting party, based on the amount of professional time involved in preparation of the report.

 In exceptional circumstances where the provision of file excerpts or a formal report is inadequate, the patient directly requests release of their complete file and demonstrates understanding of the implications, a practice director can authorise provision of a full file copy to the requesting party.